 Ornamental cherry trees are typically planted for the majestic yet delicate beauty of their flowers.
 However, many varieties are noted for their multi-season interest.
-Some display wonderful fall color, with their foliage warming up to brilliant shades of gold, red, or orange.
-Others enjoy a graceful shape that commands attention with their cascading branches creating an umbrella where everyone would want to stand under.
+Some display wonderful fall colors, with their foliage turning brilliant shades of gold, red, or orange.
+Others enjoy a graceful shape that commands attention with their cascading branches creating an umbrella that everyone would want to stand under.

 Most cherry tree varieties bloom in spring over a season that usually lasts several weeks.
 However, changes in weather conditions may have an impact on the time of flowering, advancing or delaying the appearance of the beloved cherry blossoms by several weeks.